fledge-iot/fledge-south-person-detection/docs/index.rst

 =======================

 The *fledge-south-person-detection* detects a person on a live video feed from either a camera or on a network stream.
-It uses google's mobile net ssd version 2 to detect a person.
+It uses Google's Mobilenet SSD v2 to detect a person.
 The bounding boxes and confidence scores are displayed on the same video frame itself.
-Also FPS (Frames per second are also displayed on the same frame.)
+Also FPS (frames per second) are also displayed on the same frame.
 The detection results are also converted into readings.
 The readings have mainly three things:

 1. *Count* : No of people detected.

-2. *Coordinates* : the coordinates of the bounding box detected (2 points each having x and y respectively)
+2. *Coordinates* : It consists of coordinates (x,y) of top-left and bottom right corners of bounding box for each detected person.

-3. *Confidence* : The probability by which the model is sure that the detected object is a person.
+3. *Confidence* : Confidence with which the model detected each person.